michaeldelali/RecallWeave/.github/CONTRIBUTING.md

   add new record kinds, don't mutate old ones.
 - **Determinism is tested.** Dedupe, compaction, export and SVG rendering must produce byte-identical output for identical inputs.
-Extend
+Extend `tests/lifecycle.rs` when you touch any of them.
+- **Every lifecycle command ships with a CLI test.** New subcommands land with a case in `tests/cli.rs` and a section in the README command reference.

+## Local workflow